Get insider access

 Build Quality

-The Gigabyte M32UC has good overall build quality.
-The flat base stabilizes the stand well, and even though there's a bit of wobble, it's not really an issue.
-The stand and body of the monitor are mostly made of plastic, and there are no noticeable issues.
+The build quality is good.
+The flat base stabilizes the stand well, and even though there's a bit of wobble, it isn't a big issue.
+There aren't any noticeable issues with the plastic materials either.
 There's a bit of flex to the back panel, but this is common, and it's not likely to cause you any issues.

 Design